-I'd never heard of the Abbey of Villers-la-Ville (Abbaye de Villers-la-Ville) until I started researching things to do all over Belgium.
+I'd never heard of the Villers Abbey or the “Abbaye de Villers-la-Ville” until I started researching things to do all over Belgium.
 When I looked up some photos online, I couldn't believe I hadn't.
 This place looked amazing!

-But we all know what illusions great photographers can create and so I drove to the abbey on a sunny afternoon to check it out for myself.
+But we all know what illusions great photographers can create and so I drove to the abbey in Villers-la-Ville on a sunny afternoon to check it out for myself.

-The Abbey flourished as a cultural and agricultural center until the end of the Middle Ages.
-After that, religious and political troubles caused unrest until the 18th century when the Abbey experienced a second Golden Age under the rule of Joseph II and later also under Leopold II.
-However, the French Revolution was near and just as Park Abbey and the St. Bernard Abbey of Hemiksem, the Abbey of Villers-la-Ville was dissolved and sold off to a merchant in building material.
+The Villers Abbey flourished as a cultural and agricultural center until the end of the Middle Ages.
+After that, religious and political troubles caused unrest until the 18th century when the Abbaye Viller-la-Ville experienced a second Golden Age under the rule of Joseph II and later also under Leopold II.
+However, the French Revolution was near and the Abbey of Villers-la-Ville was dissolved and sold off to a merchant in building material.

-It wasn't until 1893 that the Belgian State stepped in, purchased the domain and started renovation works.
+It wasn't until 1893 that the Belgian State stepped in, purchased the domain, and started renovation works.
+A railway was built, which made it easier for people to visit from Brussels.
+The Abbaye de Villers has welcomed many notable guests since then, including Victor Hugo, who depicted the abbey's prison in his novel Les Misérables.
 At the moment, a second restoration is being performed.

 The next two hours I spent wandering around.
 Trying out every little pathway I could find, trying to imagine what this place had looked like in its glory days.

-There were a few other visitors as well, but not as much as the Abbey of Villers-la-Ville deserves.
-This really is a magnificent structure and an interesting place not only for adults, but for kids as well.
+There were a few other visitors, but not as many as the Abbaye de Villers deserves.
+This really is a magnificent structure and an interesting place not only for adults but for kids as well.

 I hope the following photos will convince you all to go there, and when you do, please tell me afterward if you liked it just as much as I did.